 Portfolio managers can receive significant annual performance-based bonuses.
 The better the pre-tax performance of a portfolio relative to an appropriate benchmark, the more bonus compensation the manager can receive.
 The primary benchmark is the portfolio manager's percentile ranking against the performance of managers of the same investment style at other firms over one-year, three-year and five-year periods.
 The secondary benchmark is an index with an investment style substantially similar to that of the portfolio.
 Non-quantitative factors (which may include, but are not limited to, individual performance, risk management, teamwork, financial measures and consistency of contribution to the firm) also are considered.
 For truly exceptional results, bonuses can be multiples of base salary.
 In cases where portfolio managers have more than one portfolio to manage, all the portfolios of similar investment style are taken into account in determining bonuses.
 With limited exceptions, 30% of annual performance-based bonuses are deferred for a three-year period.
-During that time, the deferred portion of bonuses is deemed invested in one or more mutual funds managed by IICO, with a minimum of 50% of the deferred bonus required to be deemed invested in a mutual fund managed by the portfolio manager.
-In addition to the deferred portion of bonuses being deemed invested in mutual funds managed by IICO, WDR's 401(k) plan offers certain mutual funds managed by IICO as investment options.
+During that time, the deferred portion of bonuses is deemed invested in one or more mutual funds managed by IICO, with a minimum of 50% of the deferred portion of bonuses being deemed invested in mutual funds managed by IICO, WDR's 401(k) plan offers certain mutual funds managed by IICO as investment options.
 No compensation payable to portfolio managers is based upon the amount of the mutual fund assets under management.